markmoxon/elite-source-code-6502-second-processor/3-assembled-output/README.txt

 ---------------------------------------
-Acornsoft Elite
+Acornsoft Elite... with music!

-Version: BBC with 6502 Second Processor
+For the BBC Micro with 16K sideways RAM and 6502 Second Processor

-Variant: Acornsoft SNG45 release
+Based on the Acornsoft SNG45 release of Elite by Ian Bell and David Braben
-Product: Acornsoft SNG45
-         Acornsoft SNG47
+Copyright (c) Acornsoft 1985

 See www.bbcelite.com for details
 ---------------------------------------